Anton-Hladyshev/Anton-Hladyshev/README.md

 # 👋 Hi, I’m Anton Hladyshev

-I am a ukrainian🇺🇦 student  in the departement of informatic in IUT of Limusin in Limoges, France🇫🇷 I am passioned in developping different digital tools and student projects mostly on Python
+I am a ukrainian🇺🇦 student  in the departement of informatic in IUT of Limusin in Limoges, France🇫🇷

+## 🚀 About Me
+I am a backend developper.
+Love building applications on Python and FastAPI.
+Currently i'am growwing to a fullstack, learning JavaScript and Node.js with Vue.js.

 ## **🛠 My tech stack :**
 <p align="left">